CellDynamics/QuimP/Doxygen_doc/BOA.md

 1. \ref uk.ac.warwick.wsbc.QuimP.Nest "Nest" - this class holds segmented objects.
 Every selected cell on image is kept inside this class at `sHs` list.
 2. \ref uk.ac.warwick.wsbc.QuimP.SnakeHandler "SnakeHandler" - this class stores snakes in `snakes` array.
 It operates with two forms of snakes.
 The first one is `Snake liveSnake` which is snake object being processed, the second one is array `Snake[] snakes` where already processed snakes are stored.
 This array has size of `FRAMES-f`, where `f` is the frame which object has been added for segmentation in. `SnakeHandler` holds all snake objects for one cell for all successive frames after frame where cell has been added.
 This class also performs writing/reading operations.
 3. \ref uk.ac.warwick.wsbc.QuimP.Snake "Snake" this class holds snake for one frame and it is responsible for preparing segmentation process basing on passed ROI. **It does not do segmentation itself** but provides functions for scaling, changing orientation, cutting loops, etc.
 4. \ref uk.ac.warwick.wsbc.QuimP.Node "Node" represents vertex on snake and allows to add extra properties (forces, normals) to them.
 It has form of linked list, every Node knows its predecessor and successor.
 Simplified diagram below shows basic class relations and most important methods and fields.
+This class has `prelimPoint` field that keeps preliminary vector values which can be later promoted to regular vale of current object by using \ref uk.ac.warwick.wsbc.QuimP.Node.update() "update()" method. **List is looped - last element points to first and first to last**

 @startuml "Simplified class structure for Snakes"
 	Nest*-->SnakeHandler : sHs[cells]